anasamo/anasamo.github.io/_pages/about.md

 I am an M.S Student in Computer Science at the University of Minnesota, advised by [Ali Anwar](httpsL//chalianwar.github.io) in the Distributed Machine Learning and Systems Lab.
 Before my Master's, I also completed my B.S in Computer Science at the University of Minnesota in December 2024.

 My research interests are in optimizing systems for ML, with a focus on efficiency and scalability.
 I enjoy working on problems where algorithmic techniques meet system-level challenges, especially involving trade-offs and finding optimal solutions.
-My current work focuses on system-level optimizations for multi-agent coordination.